luislhl/awesome-hathor/README.md

 ### Testing

-- [Hathor Community Faucet](https://www.gethathor.com/) - [Community] Get some free Hathor to try out the network
+- [Hathor Testnet Faucet](https://faucet.testnet.hathor.network/) - [Official] Get some free Hathor in our Testnet to try out the network

 ### Infrastructure